cbfrance/christopherbfrance.com/source/2006-02-08-ngo-in-a-box-foss-mixtapes-for-change.html.markdown

 One of the most important parts of the CDs is the documentation, which somes in English, Spanish, French, Russian and Arabic.
 (Unfortunately a lot of the software only comes in English.)

 It came as some surprise to me that the Security edition comes with a collection of FOSS applications that are designed to run on Windows (TM)(!).
 I think the decison to run on a closed platform (instead of Linux) was rather unfortunate ... and unfortunately necessary for now.
-This CD provides a lot of great tools for NGOs at zero cost -- and very few of the Tacitcal Tech's audience is up and running with an Open platform on all of their machines.
+This CD provides a lot of great tools for NGOs at zero cost &mdash; and very few of the Tacitcal Tech's audience is up and running with an Open platform on all of their machines.
 I hope, of course, that this won't be the rule for future releases, but for now it seems pragmatic.

 I'm looking forward to their future releases of a "Base Edition" "Advocacy Edition,"  and especially the "Open Publishing Edition" (they're only a few months behind schedule ...)